Do Go On - 360 - Alan Turing & The Enigma

 It's so boring.

-We have such boring lives, especially it was like two years of lockdown.
+We have such boring lives, especially it was like two years of lockdowns.

 Fuck all.

-and one of the other things you can do if you sign up to the Sydney Schoenberg level or above
+And one of the other things you can do if you sign up to the Sydney Shon.

-is you get to give us a fact, a quote or a question in this segment,
+Dunberg level or above is you get to give us a fact, a quote, or a question in this segment,

 She always remembers the jingle.

-or swap with Dave and have this little thing where you could put it on?
+cream couch or swap with dave and have this little thing where you could put it on that little

-I have not been listening for a good two minutes just thinking about that.
+thing dave because i this is good content i have not been listening for a good two minutes just thinking

 Should I be wearing pants on this couch?